Visit Blue Ridge GA

 Explore what Blue Ridge, Georgia has to offer for your next vacation getaway!
 Search by experience below and find exciting activities, attractions, events and festivals that are sure to provide unforgettable memories of a unique experience in Blue Ridge!

-Step back in history with a ride on the Blue Ridge Scenic Railway offering a 4-hour roundtrip excursion that starts in downtown.
-Stroll Main Street with the whole family for art galleries, art centers, live music venues, boutiques, and pet-friendly shopping opportunities.
+Step back in history with a ride on the Blue Ridge Scenic Railway, which offers a stunning 4-hour roundtrip excursion that starts downtown.
+Stroll Main Street with the whole family and check out our art galleries, art centers, live music venues, boutiques, and pet-friendly shopping opportunities.

 Rent kayaks, stand-up paddleboards, and pontoon boats on the scenic Lake Blue Ridge bordering this quaint community.
 Blue Ridge is also the best location in Georgia for trout fishing thanks to the clear mountain streams and the nearby Toccoa River.
-Experience the great outdoors with something for everyone.
+Experience the great outdoors with something for everyone, any time of the year!

 Should be no surprise Southern cuisine is paramount in the Georgia mountains.
 Find traditional and modern cuisine at restaurants in Blue Ridge thanks to the barbeque joints, cafes, local breweries and vineyards, steakhouses and many restaurants offering the best of the region.